re-rxjs/react-rxjs.org/docs/api/utils/split.md

 #### Arguments

 - `keySelector`: A function that receives an item and returns the key of that item's group.
 - `streamSelector`: (Optional, default = identity).
-The function to apply to each group observable.
+The function to apply to each grouped Observable.

 #### Returns

-**TODO**
+[`OperatorFunction<T, GroupedObservable<K, T>>`][OperatorFunction]: An Observable that emits a grouped Observable for each key provided by the key selector function.
+The values from the source observable emitted in each grouped Observable are optional transformed by the stream selector function, if specified.

 ### Description